The art of Mickey of Ulladulla 1825-1891

 1893

-- Five paintings by Mickey of Ulladulla were displayed by the Board for the Protection of Aborigines at the World's Columbian Exhibition, Chicago.
+- Five paintings by Mickey of Ulladulla are displayed by the Board for the Protection of Aborigines at the World's Columbian Exhibition, Chicago.
+The display is compiled by George Ilett of Milton.

 - 23 February, Illawarra Mercury: Messrs.
 J. Rainsford and G. Ilett o£ Milton have each forwarded an aboriginal picture valued at £10, to the Chicago Exhibition.
-Ilett is Bailiff to the District Court.
+Ilett is Bailiff to the Milton and Ulladulla District Court.

 - 25 November, Milton and Ulladulla Times: Mr. George Ilett, of East Milton, has obtained an award for an exhibit in the Ethnological Section of the Chicago Exhibition.
 NB: This is for a display which included art by Mickey of Ulladulla, though no mention of him is made in this report.